weiserlab/ambuj/cs4222_project.md

 You can conduct this experiment in a group of 2-4 group.
 It should be completed with each project group.

 **Important: We will check for code similarity and potential cases of plagiarism**
-**Important: Please do not use ChatGPT to write code for this assignment.
-We will particularly check for ChatGPT plagiarism.**
+**Important: Please do not use ChatGPT to write code for this assignment, in-particular for ChatGPT plagiarism.**

 ### Overview